cuMF/cumf_als/README.md

 ### Large-Scale Problems

-For Netflix data set, you need to adjust the number of batches to solve X (movie features) and Theta (user features).
+For Netflix data, you need to adjust the number of batches to solve X (movie features) and Theta (user features).
 When F is 100, we set X_BATCH and THETA_BATCH to 1 and 3, respectively.
 Check test_als.sh for the reference settings for different F values.

 Note: we checked these settings on Kepler, Maxwell and Pascal GPU cards where there is more than 12 GB RAM.
 If you have cards with small memory capacity, you need to increase X_BATCH and THETA_BATCH to run more (smaller) batches.

-Directory /hugewiki contains the code to solve the much larger hugewiki data set.
-Read Section 4 of our paper (http://arxiv.org/abs/1603.03820) for more details.
+Directory [hugewiki](./hugewiki) contains the code to solve the much larger hugewiki data set.
+Read Section 4 of our [paper] (http://arxiv.org/abs/1603.03820) for more details.

 ## Performance Optimization